Kuminoti/Dmath-Vectoranalysis-and-complex-Math/README.md

 # Math Library for vectors and more dimensional analysis

+  ## Warnig this Library is still in progress and neither the Lib or the Documentation are 100% complete!

 This is a simple C++ library for vector mathematics, vector analysis, and differential geometry, providing classes for 2D and 3D vectors, and the creation of more complex mathematical vector objects like vectorial parametric curves.